nikhilBornare/E-com-Project-using-Restful-APIs/README.md

 # E-Commerce Backend Project

 This project is a backend for an E-Commerce platform implemented using RESTful APIs.
-The application is designed to handle various functionalities essential for an online shopping platform, such as product management, user management, cart management, and order management.
+The application is designed to handle various functionalities essential for an online shopping platform, such as Product Management, User Management, Cart Management, and Order Management.

 ## Features